OdarGM/OdarBot/README.md

 * `!clear` **Clears the chat** _Usage_: *!clear <amount>*
 * `!warn` **Warn someone** _Usage_: *!warn <@user> <reason>*

+  ##HALF OF THE COMMANDS ARE OUTDATED AND NOT WORKING

 #### Version

 *  0.2.0